DamarlaChandu/Streamflix/README.md

 Trailer playback

-Cast details
+Cast information

-Similar movie recommendations
+Similar movies recommendations

 Add/remove from watchlist

 Watchlist

-View saved movies
+View all saved movies

 Remove movies

-Clean empty-state UI
+Beautiful empty state

 Search

-Real-time search
+Real-time search across titles, genres, directors, and cast

-Search by title, cast, director, genre

-Grid-based results
+Grid-based results page

+Quick navigation to movie details

 🎯 Usage

 Browse movies by genre

-Open any movie card for details
+Click on any movie card to view details

 Add movies to your watchlist

-Search for movies instantly
+Search for specific movies

-Watch trailers in popup modal
+Watch trailers in the popup modal

 📝 License

 This project is for educational purposes.

-Build for production:

-npm run build